[[updated December 8, 2018]]

 If you use a software that violates this policy, your Instagram account could be “shadowbanned,” or worse, deleted.
 Alex Tooby explains that using bots to automate your interactions with others on Instagram “can not only attract an unengaged and inauthentic following to your account, but it can also get you in trouble.”

 Solution: Only use social media management software that abides by Instagram’s policies.

 One major sign of a platform that doesn’t abide by the policies is if it requires you to provide your login information.
 You should never have to give anyone (or any company) your password.
-Another sign of trouble is if the platform promises to post directly to Instagram for you (and doesn’t meet the criteria just mentioned), or take other direct actions such as liking and commenting for you.
+Another sign of trouble is if the tool promises direct engagement actions such as automatically liking and commenting for you.

 Sure, buying followers can increase your follower count in the short term.
 However, you’re not buying real followers; you’re buying bot accounts.
 And bot accounts usually get discovered by Instagram and purged.
 Remember the great purge of 2014?